SabaEtezadRazavi/sabaetezadrazavi.github.io/Publications.md

-* Unraveling the role of cosmic velocity field in dark matter halo mass function using deep learning: [arXiv](https://arxiv.org/abs/2112.14743) - Submmited to MNRAS
+* Unraveling the role of cosmic velocity field in dark matter halo mass function using deep learning: [arXiv](https://arxiv.org/abs/2112.14743) - Submmited to MNRAS.